Tokyo Olympics: A success? A failure? And how to judge? - WHIZ News

 Barbara Holthus, a sociologist at the German Institute for Japanese Studies, said the embarrassments may raise awareness and prompt change in Japan, a largely homogenous, island nation that nevertheless named mixed-race Naomi Osaka to light the cauldron in Friday’s opening ceremony.

+Unfortunately for Osaka and the lift she might have given Japan, she lost Tuesday in the third round of the tennis tournament to French Open finalist Marketa Vondrousova 6-1, 6-4.

-The move seems widely accepted in Japan, though Osaka barely speaks Japanese and has lived much of her life in the United States.
-She has a Japanese mother and a Haitian father, but has given positive attention to the Olympics — even for those Japanese who oppose the Games.
+Osaka is wildly popular in Japan even though she barely speaks Japanese and has lived much of her life in the United States.
+She has a Japanese mother and a Haitian father but has given positive attention to the Olympics — even for those Japanese who oppose the Games.

 She also criticized IOC President Thomas Bach for forcing through the Olympics, calling discussion of its message of hope “an elitist position.”